Bonnieux and the Luberon

 With an official population of about 1,400 people, Bonnieux is still a simple place in many ways.
 Farming (grapes, cherries, vegetables, lavender) is a major activity, carried out on small, privately-owned farms.
 Many residents are members of long-established families, living on properties that their ancestors farmed hundreds of years ago.
 Parents walk their young children to the school, waiting outside the gate at the end of the afternoon.
 People gather for coffee or a pastis in the local bars and play petanque (boules) at the village court.
 Senior citizens get together to share a meal and play cards.
 There’s a surprisingly good library and an active program of social activities year-round.
 And everyone finds their way to the local market on Friday morning, for shopping and to catch up with friends.
 The lifestyle in Bonnieux is typical of what goes on in small rural villages all over France.
 We absolutely love it.

 Bonnieux is an ideal base to enjoy village life in Provence.
 It’s small enough to be intimate, but large enough to offer important services, interesting shopping, and a variety of eating places.
-The two boulangeries are on either end of our street.
-The village also has an excellent small supermarket, newspaper shop, butcher shop, florist, pharmacy, post office, ATM, bike rental, and service station.
+The village boulangerie is a two minute walk from our front door.
+The village also has an excellent small supermarket, newspaper shop, butcher shop, patisserie (cakes and other baked goods), pharmacy, post office, ATM, and bike rental.
 There are several artist galleries and specialty shops… though only one shop (the village “presse”) where you can buy postcards.
 We count at least 10 restaurants open from Easter through October, some open year-round.
 There are also two wine bars.

 We like Bonnieux because it’s authentic… real… not just a tourist village.
 In the warmer months, the village attracts lots of cyclists, hikers, and independent travelers but very few tour buses.
 Our local shopkeepers, gallery owners, and restaurant owners will welcome you warmly.
 By the end of your week, they’ll know you at your favorite boulangerie or cafe and Bonnieux will feel like home.